 Salary and pension

 My salary is the money I receive from the taxpayer in Scotland to do my job.
 That's mine, except for the £250 each month of my net monthly wage I pay to the SNP because I want to.
-When I was first elected in 2004 MEPs were paid the the same pay as their national counterparts, so MEPs received 25 different salaries depending upon where they came from.
+When I was first elected in 2004 MEPs were paid the same pay as their national counterparts, so MEPs received 25 different salaries depending upon where they came from.
 In my case, as far as the EU is concerned my "national" counterparts are MPs at Westminster.
 This system changed at the 2009 election, with returning MEPs being given the choice of opting into the "Member Statute" whereby MEPs would all receive a common salary, paid in euro and subject to an EU tax, or to opt to remain with their existing system (newly elected MEPs did not get a choice).
-I was unhappy at the idea of being paid in euro when I spend in sterling, as well as paying a different tax to my constituents, so I opted to remain with the old system, so I receive an annual salary of just over £67,000 a year, in sterling, into my personal bank account along with a payslip through the post.
+I was unhappy at the idea of paying a different tax to my constituents, so I opted to remain with the old system.
+Therefore, I receive an annual salary of just over £67,000 a year, in sterling, into my personal bank account along with a payslip through the post.
 I am also a member of the MP pension fund, and make contributions to that, same as other MPs.
 All of this is on the public record at Westminster.
 It is worth pointing out that while I have the same salary and pension as MPs, the allowances and expenses regime is and always was very different.
 Considering the amount of travel MEPs have to undertaken, this is not unreasonable.